sass/sass/CONTRIBUTING.md

      because the implementation of the new feature hasn't landed yet.

-   * The Dart Sass pull request's message should link to the sass-spec pull request (for example, `See sass/sass-spec#1293`).
+   * The Dart Sass pull request's message should link to the sass-spec pull request (for example, `See sass/sass-spec#1293`) as well as the sass/sass pull request if one exists.
 This will cause it to run against the specs in that pull request and so test your new feature.

    Once these pull requests land, the feature moves to step 5.